When you Google images of the dish Ratatouille, what do you see?

 - This is what the sliced tomatoes should look like.

-- Slice the green bell peppers/capsicum pretending they are a cube.
-Cut off each side, front, back, left, and right.
-Then slice each piece of bell peppers so it resembles a long strip.
+- Slice the green bell peppers/capsicum into long strips.
 This is what the sliced bell peppers should look like.

 Prepare the aromatics